-The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the Canon M has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Canon M was succeeded by the Canon EOS M3.
+Both the Canon M and the E-M1 II have been discontinued, but can regularly be found used on ebay.
+The Canon M was replaced by the Canon EOS M3, while the E-M1 II was followed by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is there a clear favorite between the Canon M and the Olympus E-M1 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.